 From: Haughton and Young (1995)

 Most wound odors are thought to arise from the metabolic processes of anaerobic bacteria.
-In chronic wounds, such as pressure ulcers, leg ulcers, and diabetic foot ulcers, the odor may also be due tissue degradation.
-The aptly named, foul-smelling compounds cadaverine and putrescine are released by anaerobic bacteria as part of the putrefaction of tissue.
+In chronic wounds; such as pressure ulcers, leg ulcers, and diabetic foot ulcers, the odor may also be due to tissue degradation.
+The aptly named, foul-smelling compounds called cadaverine and putrescine, are released by anaerobic bacteria as part of the putrefaction of tissue.

-The following precautions can help minimize the risk of developing malodorous wounds in at-risk patients and to minimize complications in patients already exhibiting symptoms:
+Implementing one or more of the following precautions can help minimize the risk of developing malodorous wounds in at-risk patients and minimize complications in patients already exhibiting symptoms:

 Treatment of malodorous wounds is typically aimed at treating the underlying infection or debridement of the devitalized tissue responsible for the odor.
-While topical or systemic antibiotics may be effective, it is difficult to reach the necessary concentration of antibiotic at the infection site.
+While topical or systemic antibiotics may be effective, it is difficult to reach the necessary concentration of antibiotics at the infection site.
 One formulation that has found wide use in the wound care community is metronidazole gel or powder, which even though it is most effective against anaerobic bacteria may have some effect on a range of aerobic organisms at the concentrations typically used.
-As for debridement of devitalized wound tissue, a variety of debridement products are available, including maggot debridement therapy.

 Image Source: copyright Medetec (www.medetec.co.uk).
 Used with permission.